bishnukhadka/deep_tabular/README.md

 <h2> Preprocessing </h2>

-Mambular uses pretab preprocessing: https://github.com/OpenTabular/PreTab
+DeepTabular uses pretab preprocessing: https://github.com/OpenTabular/PreTab

 Hence, datatypes etc. are detected automatically and all preprocessing methods from pretab as well as from Sklearn.preprocessing are available.
 Additionally, you can specify that each feature is preprocessed differently, according to your requirements, by setting the `feature_preprocessing={}`argument during model initialization.